Eccentricware/django-setup/README.md

 -Trying to do this without coupling it to webpack

-# Instructions for deploying the repo:
+# Instructions for integrating django:
-Anywhere in PC: `sudo apt install python3-pip`
-In the django-setup folder at same level with sugar-venv: `source sugar-venv/bin/activate` Anywhere if still in sugar-venv:
+The trickiest part is reproducing the virtual environment on the computer in question Pull down repo as normal:
-`python -m pip install Django`
+In the server directory (sugarChart/server/): `python3 -m venv sugar-venv` `source sugar-venv/bin/activate` (To deactivate the virtual environment just use `deactivate`) `python -m pip install Django`
 `pip install djangorestframework`
 `pip install markdown `      # Markdown support for the browsable API (Probably optional)